Principal reconstructed modes of dark energy and gravity: Reconstructed gravity

+A joint reconstruction of $\Omega_X(a)$, $\mu(a)$ and $\Sigma(a)$ from the currently available data was recently performed in \cite{recon_letter}.
+Here we briefly review their method.
+The three functions were represented by their values at $11$ discrete values (nodes) of $a$, with a cubic spline used to interpolate between them.
+From the $11$ nodes, $10$ values are distributed uniformly in the interval $a\in[1,0.25]$ (corresponding to $z\in [0,3]$) with another one at $a=0.2$ ($z=4$).
+The functions were made to approach their $\Lambda$CDM values at higher redshifts, although studying earlier times deviations from GR is generally possible within the same framework~\cite{Lin:2018nxe}.
+The cubic spline introduces correlations between the nodes shown in Panel (a) of Fig.~\ref{fig:prior_correlations}.

+In addition to performing the reconstruction of $\Omega_X(a)$, $\mu(a)$ and $\Sigma(a)$ from the data alone, we used the method of~\cite{Crittenden:2011aa,Crittenden:2005wj} to add the Horndeski prior that correlates the nodes $\{\Omega_{Xi},\mu_i,\Sigma_i \} \equiv {\bf f}$.
+It is introduced as a Gaussian prior \be {\cal P}_{\rm prior} \propto \exp [-({\bf f}-{\bf f}_{\rm fid}) {\cal C}^{-1} ({\bf f}-{\bf f}_{\rm fid})^T] \ , \ee where ${\cal C}$ is the correlation matrix derived from the joint covariance of the three functions obtained in~\cite{Espejo:2018hxa}.
+The theory prior acts much like a Wiener filter, discouraging (but not completely prohibiting) abrupt variations of the functions.
+Panel (b) of Fig.~\ref{fig:prior_correlations} shows the Horndeski correlation prior used in this work.
+One can clearly see that the correlation ``length'' is much longer than that of the implicit prior due to the cubic spline shown in Panel (a).
+This ensures that the prior aided reconstruction is independent of the binning scheme.

-We use an appropriately modified version of {\tt MGCosmoMC}\footnote{\url{https://github.com/sfu-cosmo/MGCosmoMC}}~\cite{Zhao:2008bn,Hojjati:2011ix,Zucca:2019xhg}, based on {\tt CosmoMC}\footnote{\url{http://cosmologist.info/cosmomc/}}~\cite{Lewis:2002ah}, to sample the parameter space, which, in addition to the node parameters $\Omega_{Xi}$, $\mu_i$, $\Sigma_i$ introduced earlier, includes the usual cosmological parameters: $\Omega_bh^2$, $\Omega_ch^2$, $\theta_\star$, $\tau$, $A_s$, $n_s$, $\mathcal{N}$, where $\Omega_{b}h^2$ and $\Omega_{c}h^2$ are the physical densities of baryons and CDM, $\theta_\star$ is the angular size of the sound horizon at the decoupling epoch, $\tau$ is the reionization optical depth, $A_s$ and $n_s$ are the amplitude and the spectral index of primordial fluctuations, and $\mathcal{N}$ collectively denotes the nuisance parameters that appear in various data likelihoods.
-We note that the last node of $\Omega_X$, corresponding to $a=1$, is not varied as it is the same as the derived parameter $\Omega_{\rm DE}$.
+The reconstruction was performed using an appropriately modified version of {\tt MGCosmoMC}\footnote{\url{https://github.com/sfu-cosmo/MGCosmoMC}}~\cite{Zhao:2008bn,Hojjati:2011ix,Zucca:2019xhg}, based on {\tt CosmoMC}\footnote{\url{http://cosmologist.info/cosmomc/}}~\cite{Lewis:2002ah}, to sample the parameter space, which, in addition to the node parameters $\Omega_{Xi}$, $\mu_i$, $\Sigma_i$ introduced earlier, includes the usual cosmological parameters: $\Omega_bh^2$, $\Omega_ch^2$, $\theta_\star$, $\tau$, $A_s$, $n_s$, $\mathcal{N}$, where $\Omega_{b}h^2$ and $\Omega_{c}h^2$ are the physical densities of baryons and CDM, $\theta_\star$ is the angular size of the sound horizon at the decoupling epoch, $\tau$ is the reionization optical depth, $A_s$ and $n_s$ are the amplitude and the spectral index of primordial fluctuations, and $\mathcal{N}$ collectively denotes the nuisance parameters that appear in various data likelihoods.